ISP2024/movierental-Pong50887/README.md

 ### 2.2 What design principle suggests this refactoring?
 Why?

 The **Single Responsibility Principle (SRP)** suggests this refactoring.
 SRP states that a class should have only one reason to change.

+### 5.2 Document the reason(s) for your choice

+1. **Low Coupling**:
+   - By placing the `price_code_for_movie` function in the `pricing` module, we maintain low coupling between the movie management logic and the pricing strategy.
+This separation allows for easier changes in pricing logic without affecting the core functionality of movie handling.
+Future modifications to pricing strategies can be managed independently.

+2. **High Cohesion**:
+    - The `pricing` module is dedicated to all aspects related to pricing strategies.
+Implementing `price_code_for_movie` here ensures that the function is closely related to its context, enhancing the cohesion of the module.

+3. **Single Responsibility Principle**:
+   - The `pricing` module is solely responsible for handling pricing-related concerns.
+The `price_code_for_movie` method is directly responsible for determining the price code based on the attributes of a `Movie` object.

+4. **Information Expert**:
+   -The `Movie` class contains the necessary information (e.g., `year` and `genre`) to determine the price code.
+By implementing the function in the `pricing` module, we can leverage this information while keeping the pricing logic centralized.